nerdexam

 350-401 · Question #766

-The correct answer is D: Router(config)#class-map match-any class-control Router(config-cmap)#match access-group 100 Router(config-cmap)#match access-group 101 Router(config)#policy-map CoPP Router(config-pmap)#class class-control Router(config-pmap-c)#police 1000000 conform-action transmit Router(config)#control-plane Router(config-cp)#service-policy input CoPP.
-Option D is correct because it uses match-any in the class-map, which classifies traffic matching either ACL 100 (SSH) or ACL 101 (Telnet) — and applies the policy-map with service-policy input on the control-plane, which is the correct direction to police traffic arriving at t
+The correct answer is D. Router(config)#class-map match-any class-control Router(config-cmap)#match access-group 100 Router(config-cmap)#match access-group 101 Router(config)#policy-map CoPP Router(config-pmap)#class class-control Router(config-pmap-c)#police 1000000 conform-action transmit Router(config)#control-plane Router(config-cp)#service-policy input CoPP.
+Option D is correct because it uses match-any in the class-map, which classifies traffic matching either ACL 100 (SSH) or ACL 101 (Telnet) - and applies the policy-map with service-policy input on the control-plane, which is the correct direction to police traffic arriving at the

 Submitted by deeparc· Mar 6, 2026Security